 A community-driven business incubator and coworking space supporting startups and entrepreneurs.
 Provides infrastructure, access, technology, and coaching, with help from the region’s most experienced and celebrated institutions.

 Maine Small Business Development Centers (SBDC) provide business advising to entrepreneurs at all stages of business development.
-Advising services are confidential and offered at no cost to clients.

 MTI offers grants, loans, equity investments, and services to support Maine’s innovation economy.
 They support new ideas, products, or methods with the potential to grow and diversify Maine’s economy and increase the number of quality jobs throughout the state through direct support of innovators and through support of programs and infrastructure that encourage innovation.
+The nationally recognized Venture Investment Readiness & Awareness Levels or VIRAL® assessment tool will help you identify your most urgent needs to maximize your chances of successfully commercializing your innovation or launching your program.

 A collaborative and complementary network of initiatives, organizations and individuals who take a long-term and system-wide approach to fostering innovation and entrepreneurship in Maine.